Climate Summary for Florida - October 2016

 Appendix 1: Additional October departures from normal data for Florida locations.

-Appendix 2: Select daily maximum and minimum temperature records (° F) tied or broken during October (compiled from NOAA, NWS).
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during October (compiled from NOAA, NWS).